Nosto/shopify-hydrogen/README.md

 - Import the function `getNostoData` from `@nosto/shopify-hydrogen` into your root.jsx file
 - Invoke `getNostoData()`, passing an object that contains both `context` and `cartId` as properties
-- Add it to the returned `defer` object of the root loader by using the spread operator `...` and `await`keyword: `...(await getNostoData({ context, cartId }))`
+- Add it to the returned defer object of the root loader by using the spread operator `...` and `await` keyword: `...(await getNostoData({ context, cartId }))`

-By following these steps, you enable Nosto components to seamlessly receive the required server-based data through the root loader.
+By following these steps, you enable Nosto components to seamlessly receive relevant server-based data through the root loader.

 ```js
 // app/root.jsx